Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsubsection{Metallicity distribution function}

 To investigate the detailed distribution of stellar metallicities, Fig.~\ref{fig:MDF_fitting.png} presents MDFs of our simulated UFDs.
 The top panels display the MDF for all stars, while the bottom panels show the MDF for stars with $\rm [Fe/H] \geq -4$, reflecting the observational limit\footnote{In \citet{Fu2023}, they measured metallicity using the MESA Stellar Isochrones and Tracks (MIST) models (\citealp{Choi2016, Dotter2016}), where the metallicity grid is set from $\rm [Z/H]=-4$ to $\rm [Z/H]=-1$.} (e.g., \citealp{Fu2023}).
-To determine the average metallicity ($\rm \langle[Fe/H]\rangle$) and metallicity dispersion ($\sigma_{\rm [Fe/H]}$) from the MDF, we use the same method applied to the observed UFD data in \citet{Fu2023}, employing a maximum likelihood estimation with a two-dimensional Gaussian likelihood function (e.g., \citealp{Walker2006}).
+To determine the average metallicity, $\langle \mathrm{[Fe/H]} \rangle$, and metallicity dispersion, $\sigma_{[\mathrm{Fe}/\mathrm{H}]}$, for Pop II SSP stars with masses below $8~\Msun$ (top panels), we utilize maximum likelihood estimation with a two-dimensional Gaussian likelihood function (e.g., \citealp{Walker2006}), which is the same method used for observational data in \citet{Fu2023}.

 As shown in the top panels of Fig.~\ref{fig:MDF_fitting.png}, all the simulated galaxies exhibit a Gaussian-like distribution, with peaks in the range of $\rm -3 \lesssim [Fe/H] \lesssim -2$ and dispersion values between $0.25 \lesssim \sigma_{\rm [Fe/H]} \lesssim 0.76$.
 In the case of {\sc Halo1}, the MDF has a narrower distribution than other halos, with the lowest dispersion of $\sigma_{\rm [Fe/H]} \rm = 0.25$.
 This narrowness arises from having only one progenitor and star formation occurring in a single starburst event.
 On the other hand, since stars in the other simulated UFD analogs form through bursty star formation in multiple progenitor halos, the metallicity dispersion tends to increase.
 For example, {\sc Halo5}, where stars formed in a total of 14 different progenitor halos prior to $z=6$, exhibits an increased metallicity dispersion, with $\sigma_{\rm [Fe/H]} \rm = 0.75$.